Maria Letizia Bonaparte, Duchess of Aosta: Relationship with Italian court

 Until 1902, Umberto and his mother were rarely seen at the Italian court.
 No images of Umberto were ever distributed, unlike other members of the Italian royal family.
 His absence sparked many rumors, some implying that he was "mentally afflicted" or "misshapen".
 In later years, he would appear more in the press and disprove all of those theories.

 Amadeus's first wife had been a wealthy woman.
 Upon her death, she left her vast fortune to him and their three sons.
 That meant that any wealth that Amadeus had accumulated went to his first three children, which left little to nothing upon his death for Maria Letizia and their son Umberto.
 They thus remained dependent upon the allowance they received from the Italian crown.
 That dependency would cause problems later, as Umberto often angered his cousin Victor Emmanuel III of Italy, the head of the House of Savoy.
 After Umberto committed various misdemeanors and pranks in 1911, he was imprisoned in Moncalieri Castle.

 He had recently been dismissed from the naval academy in Livorno for what was apparently incorrigible behavior and for amorous attentions to some young women in the town.
 Maria Letizia, worried over what she considered her son's harsh sentence, wrote to Queen Elena and asked her to intercede for her son.
 The King remained adamant, however, and reduced the sentence only slightly because of the recent death of his aunt Princess Maria Clotilde, Maria Letizia's mother.

 Death and inheritance

-During her widowhood, Maria Letizia maintained an open and scandalous relationship with a military man twenty years her junior, who later wed the opera singer Vina Bovy.
+During her widowhood, Maria Letizia maintained an open and scandalous relationship with Norberto Fischer, a military man twenty years her junior, who later wed the opera singer Vina Bovy.
 Upon Maria Letizia's death, on 25 October 1926, he was named in her will as her sole heir.